evian-christ/monee/README.md

    - In the settings window, find the section for budget.
    - Enter your monthly budget amount.
    - Save changes.
-4. **Restart Application**: Close and reopen m0nee to apply the new settings.

 ### Adding a New Expense